 In the summer of 2022, construction started to upgrade the electrical service and installation of new HVAC/Mechanical.
-This work is slated for completion by the summer of 2023.
+This work was completed in the summer of 2023.

 In the fall of 2022, the District worked to create a 5-year deferred maintenance plan.
-As part of that plan, permanent walk-off mats will be installed at all 3 entrances to the MPR/Gym to reduce slipping hazards during wet weather.
-The MPR floor will be re-coated and asphalt repair is slated for the summer of 2023.
+As part of that plan, permanent walk-off mats were installed at all 3 entrances to the MPR/Gym to reduce slipping hazards during wet weather.
+The MPR floor was be re-coated in the summer of 2023.
 Additional asphalt repairs and roof coating are also part of the deferred maintenance plan slated for future summer projects.

-A Modernization that includes accessibility upgrades and window replacement is slated for the summers of 2023 and 2024.
+A Modernization that includes accessibility upgrades and window replacement is slated for the summers of 2025 and 2026.